Meet the Team

 Nhan has over 15 years of experience in Corporate Advisory and Private Equity.
 He has extensive knowledge in the area corporate financial and strategy, having worked with numerous companies in diverse industries from Banking & Finance, Media through to Technology and software.
 Nhan specialises in corporate diligence, valuations and helping companies with their corporate and capital strategies.
 Nhan has a BA in Software Engineering from Monash University and an MBA from Melbourne Business School.

-Randy Boyer, Senior Advisor (Valletta)
+Randy Boyer, Head of Operations (Valletta)

 Randy is the CEO of Network Society Lab (NSL), a boutique venture development firm and partner of First Penny based in Malta with a background in AI, natural language processing, SaaS, tokenization and decentralized finance (DeFi).
 Randy has more than 30 years of experience in managing venture-backed high tech companies and providing venture development advisory services—with a long history of collaboration with First Penny’s founders, Michael Gale and Amy Swartz.
 With Michael Gale, he was one of the key international sales and marketing management members of Macromedia, a software unicorn that Adobe bought for $4 billion in 2005.
 Since leaving Macromedia he has helped scores of venture-backed technology companies with advisory services to accelerate growth related to geographic and market expansion and fundraising.
 He is a pioneer in both geographic market expansion techniques like the “off-balance-sheet” subsidiary concept with Michael Gale and DeFi fundraising mechanisms like the decentralized autonomous trust (DAT)/continuous offering concept.
 See November 2019 Forbes article on the continuous offering fundraising concept and Randy’s involvement.